SeregPie/DearImage/README.md

 `.reframeScaleOut(sizeX = this.sizeX, sizeY = this.sizeY, alignmentX = 'center', alignmentY = 'center')`

-Scales the image outside an area.
+todo: Scales the image outside an area.
 The aspect ratio of the image is preserved.

 | argument | description |
 | ---: | :--- |